 The houses built were for people in the $3,500 to $6,000 annual income bracket.
 The owners were required to pay 20% of their income in house payments.

 By 1980 Section 8 Housing was in effect.
 Families who meet income guidelines move into housing of their choice and must enter into a lease agreement with the landlord.

 This Section 8 housing program uses federal funds to pay part of the family’s rent.
 The family pays 30% of its income.
 Homeless families are given priority.
 Rental assistance continues to be WCCA’s largest housing program.
-WCCA currently serves approximately 640 households annually through the rental assistance program.
+WCCA currently serves over 700 households annually through the rental assistance program.